 Electionworld.org / Elections around the world |

-Freedom House considers Australia to be a free country.
+Freedom House considers Afghanistan to be a not free country.

 CIA World Fact Book

 - Adam Carr